ktaylor63/southeast/site/content/faq/final-listing-critical-habitat-designation-and-draft-economic-analysis-for-the-black-warrior-waterdog.md

 {{< figure class="photo-center" src="/images/pages/black-warrior-waterdog-critical-habitat-map.jpg" alt="A map highlighting critical habitat stretches in north central Alabama." caption="Critical habitat for the Black Warrior waterdog.
 Map by USFWS.">}}

-{{< figure class="photo-center" src="/images/pages/black-warrior-waterdog-historic-range.jpg" alt="A map depicting this salamanders historic range in northwestern Alabama." caption="Black Warrior waterdog's Historic Range.
+{{< figure class="photo-center" src="/images/pages/black-warrior-waterdog-historic-range.jpg" alt="A map depicting this salamanders historical range in northwestern Alabama." caption="Black Warrior waterdog's historical range.
 Map by Drew Rollman, USFWS." >}}

 ## How did the Service select these units for critical habitat?

-The Service looked to see where the Black Warrior waterdog was known to occur based on collections and reports, referred to as the historic range.
+The Service looked to see where the Black Warrior waterdog was known to occur based on collections and reports, referred to as the historical range.
 Then, we determined whether the potential critical habitat designation contains physical or biological features that provide for a species’ life history processes and are essential for its conservation.
 Finally, we examined the bodies of water that are occupied by the waterdog.

 ## Is there already existing critical habitat in the Black Warrior River Basin?